 Pink eye – or what your eye doctor may call conjunctivitis – is common in young children.
 It’s typically contagious, and it can spread rapidly through playgrounds and preschools.
 While pink eye is often diagnosed in kids, it can also affect teenagers and adults.
-At our Plano, Texas, eye care center, we diagnose and treat eye infections in patients of all ages.
+At our East Plano, Texas, eye care center, we diagnose and treat eye infections in patients of all ages.

 What is pink eye?

 This pesky infection is an inflammation of the conjunctiva (the thin membrane that covers the eye surface and inner eyelids) and the sclera (white part) of the eye.
 While it can look bad, it is usually a minor infection that’s not serious.
 But whenever you notice the signs of an eye infection in your child, it’s important to bring them to the eye doctor because many types of conjunctivitis require treatment to heal.

 What are the different types of pink eye?

 Our eye doctor in East Plano, Texas, will perform an eye exam to diagnose the specific type of pink eye, such as: